+Abed: We're inside a locker.
+It's where I spent a lot of time in junior high.
+Annie: You think this is where we'd put you?
+You know that's absurd, right?
 Abed: Well, I'm not stupid.
 You can see I've upped the square footage.
 It's a metaphorical locker.
 It's a place where people like me get put when everyone's finally fed up with us.

-It's made worse, after Gilbert refuses to sign the document saying he'll never tell anyone who his parents are, and virtual!Cornelius attacks him in response, by Gilbert's pained scream of "NOOOOO!
+It's made worse, after Gilbert refuses to sign the document saying he'll never tell anyone who his father is, and virtual Cornelius attacks him in response, by Gilbert's pained scream of "NOOOOO!
 I'M YOUR SON!"

 The study group deciding to help Gilbert.

-Jeff: We've been playing this game for a few hours.
+Pierce: We've been playing this game for a few hours.
 But you?
 You've been playing it your whole life.

-Followed by Pierce's "You took all his crap and you never even got to take his name.
+Pierce then follows up with: "You took all his crap and you never even got to take his name.
 But now it's time for your reward, brother."

-Sure, it was played for laughs most of the time, but Troy leaving the study group due to sacrificing himself to the Air Conditioning Repair School still feels pretty sad, particularly where Abed can't even face the study group anymore when he mentions that Troy told him as a parting word, "I know you hate this when people do it in movies."
+It's played for laughs most of the time, but Troy leaving the study group due to sacrificing himself to the Air Conditioning Repair School still feels pretty sad, particularly where Abed can't even face the study group anymore when he mentions that Troy told him as a parting word, "I know you hate this when people do it in movies."

 Near the end of the Season 3 finale, when we see Abed destroying the Dreamatorium.

-But also sort of a fridge heartwarming, as it demonstrates that he realizes that perhaps he has some maturing to do.
+But also sort of heartwarming, as it demonstrates that he realizes that perhaps he has some maturing to do.
 And he did keep a few panels of it, and built a smaller one.